Norwegian version of this page

 Our biobank was expanded, and we have established valid measures for long-term outcome after transplantation (e.g., GFR, pharmacological and metabolic measures, inflammation parameters, etc.).

-We have received an EU grant as partner in a twinning project of the Horizon program: Diabetes, Obesity & the Kidney (DOKI).
+The receival of an EU grant as partner in a twinning project of the Horizon program: Diabetes, Obesity & the Kidney (DOKI), and the receival of a large grant from KLINBEFORSK (see above) has increased our ability to perform studies on a higher level internationally than before.

 Cooperation